holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 - Use prior knowledge to logically approach unfamiliar problems.
 - Work individually beyond situations presented in class.
 - Collaborate effectively with peers.
-- Understand the theory behind devices they use in their everyday lives.
+- Understand the theory behind devices used in everyday life.
 - Apply programming and engineering concepts to real world problems.
 - Have the ability to translate ideas to a computer.
 - Represent and interpret data in a meaningful way.